-The 4th of July is just around the corner, so it's time to start planning your outdoor picnics and parties.
-These patriotic pinwheel cookies are super fun and easy to make, and they'll put a spark of fun into your festivities!
+The 4th of July is just around the corner, so it’s time to start planning your outdoor picnics and parties, and of course, your patriotic recipes!
+These patriotic pinwheel cookies are delicious and easy to make, and they’ll put a sparkle of fun into your festivities!

 The Creative Cooke Exchange theme this month is Red, White, and Blue.
 Independence Day is coming soon and we have to celebrate!
 If you’re a blogger and you want to join in the fun, contact Laura via email (thespicedlife AT gmail DOT com) and she will get you added to our Facebook group where we coordinate events.

 The recipe I made last month for Firecracker Cupcakes received an overwhelming amount of positive feedback, so I knew that it would be fun to share this recipe for Patriotic Pinwheel Cookies.

 I remember sparklers being one of my very favorite things about the 4th of July, but the other favorite was the ground display fireworks that spin around on a fixed post.
 I don’t know whether or not they’re actually called pinwheels, but that’s what they reminded me of, so that’s what I used to call them.
 These cookies remind me very much of those sparkly pinwheels.

 When I was planning out how I wanted these cookies to look, I tossed around the idea of putting them onto sticks.
 Truthfully, I think they’d be adorable that way, but everyone and their mother must have had the idea for cookies on a stick this month, because the craft store was sold completely out of them the day I was there!